-10. What was your starting salary and final salary at job x?
+10. What were your starting salary and final salary at [company]?

 This is a top interview question for checking credentials.
 The pay should match their seniority level.
 You should also see that it has risen at least by what you'd expect during their time at the company.

 Red flags: Salary hasn't risen at the normal rate for a long time.
 Salary does not match position — for example, they had a senior-level job title but were paid an entry-level salary.

 11. What can you offer us that someone else cannot?

 A solid candidate can name specific skills, abilities, or understandings they have that apply directly to the job that other candidates are unlikely to have, or that are in short supply.

 Red flags: Going negative — if the candidate starts trash talking other candidates, it's a sure sign of a bad attitude.
 Also, if they can't provide a solid answer, it may show that they lack thorough knowledge of the skills the job requires and an understanding of where they fit in.

 Being unprepared for basic interview questions like this is also a bad sign all around.